Linguistic Survey of India: Subsequent surveys

+A major undertaking was the compilation of the Linguistic Atlas of the Punjab (1972), which began in 1968 and was completed by a team of scholars.
+The survey was published by Punjabi University.
+It was the largest such study on Punjabi since the earlier Linguistic Survey of India in the early 20th century.

 A second Linguistic Survey of India project was initiated by the Language Division of Office of the Registrar General & Census Commissioner of India in 1984.
 This project is ongoing and at the end of year 2010 approximately 40% of the survey has been completed.
 This survey has a limited objective to trace the changes in the linguistic scenario after Grierson’s study.
 Several professional linguists have criticized the project for repeating Grierson's methodological mistakes – like choosing local language teachers or government officials as informants rather than laypersons for collecting the linguistic data.

 The 1991 census of India found 1,576 "mother tongues" with separate grammatical structures and 1,796 languages classified as "other mother tongues".
 Calls for a more complete and exact Linguistic Survey of India soon followed.
 It was noted that Grierson's works had relied on untrained field workers and neglected the former province of Burma, Madras and the then princely States of Hyderabad and Mysore.
 The result was that South India was under-represented in the LSI.

 The Government of India announced an ambitious project to expand and revise the Linguistic Survey of India.
 In the Eleventh Five-Year Plan (2007–12) Rs.
 2.8 billion was sanctioned for the project.
 It was classified into two sections: a New Linguistic Survey of India and a Survey of Minor and Endangered Languages.
 Under the auspices of the Central Institute of Indian Languages in Mysore, and under the direction of Udaya Narayana Singh, the project was expected to involve over 54 universities, 2,000 investigators and 10,000 linguists and language specialists working over a period of ten years.

 An April 2010 article in the online Times of India mentions that the above project has been abandoned but then announces a new initiative following up on the original Grierson survey: the People's Linguistic Survey of India (PLSI) under the auspices of an NGO called the Bhasha Research and Publication Centre, and with Ganesh N. Devy as Chairperson.
 The project will begin with a survey of Himalayan languages.
 Rajesh Sachdeva, director of CIIL at the Bhasha Confluence, said the exercise of New Linguistic Survey of India had to be abandoned with “the government developing cold feet”, in the fear that this survey may lead to revival of linguicism or linguistic imperialism.